Constraining FRB Microstructure with Polarised Shot Noise: INTRODUCTION

 A natural question is whether depolarisation in FRBs may arise from the superposition of many microshots, analogous to the behaviour of Crab microbursts.
 Other contributors include depolarisation from scattering, Faraday rotation through turbulent media, or the intrinsic emission mechanism itself.
-Disentangling these possibilities requires controlled forward modelling of FRB microstructure and polarisation at high time resolution.
-However, the current sample of high–S/N, low-scatter FRBs with nanosecond–microsecond resolution remains limited, motivating the need for realistic simulations.
+Disentangling these possibilities requires controlled forward modelling of FRB microstructure and polarisation at HTR.
+However, the current sample of high-S/N, low-scatter FRBs with nanosecond-microsecond resolution remains limited, motivating the need for realistic simulations.

 Several existing packages offer pulsar-signal simulation capabilities \citep[e.g.,][]{2004PASA...21..302H,2021JOSS....6.2757H}, but these are generally unsuited to FRBs because they model emission profiles with simple Gaussian components and lack polarisation-analysis tools.
-In this paper, we introduce the Fast, Intense Radio Emission Simulator (\texttt{FIRES}),\footnote{\url{https://github.com/JoelBalzan/FIRES}} a Python package for simulating and analysing FRB dynamic spectra as ensembles of microshots with intrinsically varied properties.
-We demonstrate how \texttt{FIRES} can reproduce key observed FRB properties — including PA variance, depolarisation behaviour, and linear polarisation fraction — and show how microshot superposition can naturally generate the diversity of polarimetric structures seen in FRBs.
+In this paper, we introduce the Fast, Intense Radio Emission Simulator (\texttt{FIRES}),\footnote{\url{https://github.com/JoelBalzan/FIRES}} a Python package for simulating and analysing FRB dynamic spectra under the PSN model.
+We describe \texttt{FIRES}, and demonstrate how \texttt{FIRES} can reproduce key observed FRB properties,including PA variance, depolarisation, and linear polarisation fractions, show how microshot superposition can naturally generate the diversity of polarimetric structures seen in FRBs, and show to what extent FRB parameters can be constrained.